 - Selling complex assets—such as private C- and S-corporation stock, privately held interests in an LP or LLC, or restricted stock—can generate hefty capital gains taxes.

-- By donating complex assets to charity prior to a liquidity event (either voluntary or forced), you can eliminate the burden of capital gains taxes while taking a fair market value income tax deduction of the donated asset.1
+- By donating complex assets to charity prior to a liquidity event (either voluntary or forced), you may eliminate the burden of capital gains taxes while qualifying for a fair market value income tax deduction of the donated asset.1

 - Using a strategic giving vehicle such as a donor-advised fund may help you make the most of your non-cash assets, enabling you to save and give more to charity.

 When you imagine giving to charity, you probably think of writing a generous check or perhaps donating appreciated securities to an organization whose mission is close to your heart.
 But for charitable-minded investors, C-suite executives or business owners, founders and entrepreneurs, donating privately held assets—such as private C- and S-corporation stock, restricted stock, and limited partnership or LLC interests—may be a particularly tax-efficient and effective funding source alternative.

 Such so-called complex assets often have a relatively low cost basis.
 Indeed, for company founders, the cost basis may be zero.
 Selling complex assets can generate hefty (and forced) capital gains triggering significant capital gains tax as well as the 3.8% net investment income tax.
 Contributing complex assets to a public charity, however, can enable the donor to eliminate capital gains taxes while taking an income tax deduction equal to the fair market value of the donated asset, not just the cost basis.1 Additional tax benefits at the state level may be available to those who gift complex assets to a donor-advised fund.